Yoark/mp3d_install/readme.md

 # Description

 The docker image is preinstalled with mp3d library, and a specific version of huggingface transformer.
-If you want to train and run VLN model in mp3d environment, you can safely follow the below steps; however, if you want a newer version of huggingface transformer, or if you want to add other libraries like weights and bias (wandb), you may need to recreate the docker image.
-(Since singularity does not allow you to modify the image permanently after creation, you can install libraries temporarily, but you need to reinstall them every time you start the container, :))
+If you want to train and run VLN model in mp3d environment, you can safely follow the below steps: Bind your working directory to the container, and use mp3d inside the container.

+However, if you want a newer version of huggingface transformer, or if you want to add other libraries like weights and bias (wandb), you may need to recreate the docker image.
+Since singularity does not allow you to modify the image permanently after creation, you can install libraries temporarily, but you need to reinstall them every time you start the container.
+Overall this setup should work, but is not very flexible.
+If you want more flxibility, you should try to install mp3d locally follow https://github.com/peteanderson80/Matterport3DSimulator.
+In that case, you may want to use [vcpkg](https://github.com/microsoft/vcpkg) to surpass the root requirement of some local installs on cluster. (where you typically don't have root access)

 Contact me if you have a better way <yangziji@oregonstate.edu>